Ancillary Police Powers in Canada

 Police enforce the law, but they must also obey it.
 Statutes circumscribe how law enforcement officers conduct their work.
 Controls on police power are also embedded in the decisions written by judges, spawning a controversial area of legal debate — and of policing itself.
 The courts have handed police many powers to stop, search, and otherwise investigate people in the pursuit of public safety and crime prevention.

-Ancillary Police Powers in Canada explains what these common-law police powers are, how they came to be, and, crucially, what the potential dangers are in their expanding scope.
-What is a Mr. Big sting operation, and why was it invented in this country?
+Ancillary Police Powers in Canada explains what these common-law police powers are; how they came to be; and, crucially, what the potential dangers are in their expanding scope.
 What is the difference between police duty and lawful authority?
 Should the Supreme Court revisit and possibly rescind powers when the police tactics they enable become controversial?

 This sophisticated, timely, and substantive investigation of ancillary police powers will have a wide audience among professors and students of law, criminology, and sociology, and among lawyers, judges, police officers, and other legal professionals.

 The authors of Ancillary Police Powers in Canada shatter the widely held assumption that the courts are protecting citizens from overreach by police.
-This timely, sophisticated, and trailblazing collection is a must-read for anyone interested in police powers and constitutional rights.
+This timely, sophisticated, and trail-blazing book is a must-read for anyone interested in police powers and constitutional rights.
 Nicole O’Byrne, Faculty of Law, University of New Brunswick

 John W. Burchill is an instructor at the University of Manitoba, chief of staff with the Winnipeg Police Service, and president of the Winnipeg Police Museum and Historical Society.
 He received the Lieutenant Governor of Manitoba’s Award for Historical Preservation in 2020 and was inducted into the Governor General of Canada's Order of Merit in 2010.
 His publications include volumes 1 and 2 of Pioneer Policemen: The History of the Manitoba Provincial Police.